 - SDG 13 on taking action to combat climate change: Climate risks have disproportionate effects on the poorest people, who are more exposed to climate-related disasters that increase hunger by destroying land, livestock, crops and food supplies and restricting people's access to markets.
 Climate change also increases health threats, posing further risks to nutrition status.
-Without rapid, inclusive and climate-smart development activities, including climate-smart agricultural programmes and climate risk management tools like African Risk Capacity (ARC) replica and R4, which incorporate efforts to reduce emissions and protect the poor, many more people will be affected by poverty and hunger by 2030.32 - > SDG 15 on conserving and using land responsibly and halting biodiversity loss: Ending hunger by 2030 relies on halting land degradation, deforestation and desertification, and conserving and restoring terrestrial ecosystems such as forests, wetlands, drylands and mountains by 2020.
-There is need for sustainable, resilient farming practices that increase smallholder farmers' productivity, increased off-farm employment and planned migration activities supporting food access that take pressure off the land, while addressing the challenges potentially affecting food security.
+Without rapid, inclusive and climate-smart development activities, including climate-smart agricultural programmes and climate risk management tools like African Risk Capacity (ARC) replica and R4, which incorporate efforts to reduce emissions and protect the poor, many more people will be affected by poverty and hunger by 2030.31 - SDG 15 on conserving and using land responsibly and halting biodiversity loss: Ending hunger by 2030 relies on halting land degradation, deforestation and desertification, and conserving and restoring terrestrial ecosystems such as forests, wetlands, drylands and mountains by 2020.
+There is need for sustainable, resilient farming practices that increase smallholder farmers' productivity, increased offfarm employment and planned migration activities supporting food access that take pressure off the land, while addressing the challenges potentially affecting food security. - ♦ SDG 12 on ensuring responsible consumption and production recognizes that to achieve zero hunger, food waste and loss must be reduced at the farm level and along the market chain.
+Consumer consumption patterns also influence the ability to address issues related to nutrition.

-32 World Bank.
+31 World Bank.
 2015.
 Shock Waves: Managing the Impacts of Climate Change on Poverty.
 Washington, DC.

-- > SDG 12 on ensuring responsible consumption and production recognizes that to achieve zero hunger, food waste and loss must be reduced at the farm level and along the market chain.
-Consumer consumption patterns also influence the ability to address issues related to nutrition. - > SDG 7 on ensuring access to affordable and clean energy, SDG 9 on building resilient infrastructure, promoting inclusive and sustainable industry and fostering innovation, and SDG 11 on making safe and sustainable cities and communities, and SDG 14 on conserving and using marine resources responsibly are also relevant to food security.
+SDG 7 on ensuring access to affordable and clean energy, SDG 9 on building resilient infrastructure, promoting inclusive and sustainable industry and fostering innovation, and SDG 11 on making safe and sustainable cities and communities, and SDG 14 on conserving and using marine resources responsibly are also relevant to food security.